crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

 # On testing modes and how to use them

-Since Echidna offers several ways to write properties, often we are wondering which testing mode we should use.
+Since Echidna offers several ways to write properties, often developers or auditors are wondering which testing mode should use.
 We will review how each mode works, as well as their advantages or disadvantages.

 ## Boolean properties